pontem-network/sp-docs/staking/README.md

 * **Blocks In Round** - number of blocks per one round.
 Value: 300.
 * **Top amount** - number of top collators able to participate in staking.
 Value: 8.
 * **Maximum Nominators Per Collator** - number of nominators each collator can have at a given time.
-Value: 10.
+Value: 10. *(In general the limit is 45, but only the top 10 of them can get the reward).*
 * **Maximum Collators Per Nominator** - number of collators each nominator can vote for.
 Value: 25.
 * **Default Collator Commission** - default commission that a collator earns.
 Value: 20%.
 This value can only be changed by the root account currently.
 * **Default Parachain Bond Reserve Percentage** - the percent from the staking inflation that goes to the Parachain Bond Fund.
 Value: 30%.